Get answer immediately online

 Call Center Hotline

-2 The total number of hotspots detected in Sumatra and Kalimantan today was two and 58 respectively.
-The low hotspot counts are due to cloud cover over both Sumatra and Kalimantan.
-Smoke haze was visible in southern Kalimantan.
+2 The total number of hotspots detected in Sumatra today decreased to 124 from 382 yesterday.
+Smoke haze was visible in southern Sumatra.

-5 For updates, visit our NEA website (www.nea.gov.sg), the haze microsite (www.haze.gov.sg), or follow us on NEA Facebook (www.facebook.com/NEASingapore) and NEA Twitter (@NEAsg).
+5 With the improvement in the haze situation, NEA will discontinue issuing this ad-hoc Haze Forecast and Health Advisory after today.
+For updates, visit our NEA website (www.nea.gov.sg), the haze microsite (www.haze.gov.sg), or follow us on NEA Facebook (www.facebook.com/NEASingapore) and NEA Twitter (@NEAsg).
+NEA will continue to monitor the weather and haze situation in the region, and update the public when necessary.

 Note: Air quality based on PSI is as follows: